aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 3. Click on **Rules** under Events on the left side of the menu screen.
 4. Click **CreateRule**
-5. Click **Edit** on the Event Source section and paste below patten.
+5. Click **Edit** on the Event Source section and paste below pattern.

 	```
 	{